isaacselement/ApkSmaliJebTools/README.md

 ######Second.
 Open another terminal and start:

-    ./apk.sh com.xxx.apk	// it will generate the smali codes
+    ./apk.sh com.xxx.apk	// it will generate the folder 'com.xxx', the smali codes in it

 ######Third
-1. Copy your smali codes into a New JavaSE Project.
-Or, When New JavaSE Porject, unchecked the 'Use default location', reference to your samli folder, this will be convience for debug and pack apk.
+New a JavaSE Porject, unchecked 'Use default location', reference to folder 'com.xxx'.
+This step is for debug and pack/repack apk.

+######Fourth
-2. Set some breakpoints
+1. Set some breakpoints
-2. Close your origin project (the apk's project if you have / or needed)
+2. Close your origin project (the apk's project if you have / or if needed)
+3. In Debug Configuration, select Remote Java Application, set Remote Port

+######Fifth
-3. In Debug Configuration, set Remote Port, then hit Debug button
+Hit 'enter' in apk.sh, in Eclipse Debug Configuration, then hit Debug button

+######Additional

+    ./apk.sh -P com.xxx		// this for repack apk to debug, then redo 'Third' to 'Fifth' steps

 ### 2. JEB